findinpath/spring-data-cassandra-repository-methods-timing/README.md

 - `org.springframework.data.cassandra.core.CassandraTemplate`
 - `org.springframework.data.cassandra.core.AsyncCassandraTemplate`

-there can be executed in both fashions, synchronous and asynchronous, statements on the Cassandra database.
+there can be executed statements on the Cassandra database in both fashions, synchronous and asynchronous.

 This project developed a custom [AspectJ](https://en.wikipedia.org/wiki/AspectJ) class for taking care of timing all the public methods exposed by the spring data repository bean